 Deed of Gift

 Transferring property by deed of gift allows you to transfer that property without any money changing hands.
 This is often done for reasons of estate planning, although is not a decision to take lightly.
-As well as helping you execute the deed, our conveyancing solicitors and probate lawyers can ensure you explore the implications of choosing this option and consider any alternatives.
+As well as helping you execute the deed, our residential conveyancing solicitors and probate lawyers can ensure you explore the implications of choosing this option and consider any alternatives.

 Buy to Let Properties – Sales and Purchases